Nathan Lane, PhD

 Research

-Current Work
+Current Research

 Réka Juhász, Nathan Lane, & Dani Rodrik

 We discuss the considerable literature that has developed in recent years providing rigorous evidence on how industrial policies work.
 This literature is a significant improvement over the earlier generation of empirical work, which was largely correlational and marred by interpretational problems.
 On the whole, the recent crop of papers offers a more positive take on industrial policy.
 We review the standard rationales and critiques of industrial policy and provide a broad overview of new empirical approaches to measurement.
-We discuss how the recent literature, paying close attention to measurement, causal inference, and economic structure, is offering a nuanced and contextual understanding of the effects of industrial policy.
+We discuss how the recent literature, paying close attention to measurement, causal inference, and economic structure, offers a nuanced and contextual understanding of the effects of industrial policy.
 We re-evaluate the East Asian experience with industrial policy in light of recent results.
 Finally, we conclude by reviewing how industrial policy is being reshaped by a new understanding of governance, a richer set of policy instruments beyond subsidies, and the reality of de-industrialization.

-Réka Juhász, Nathan Lane, Emily Oehlsen, & Verónica C Pérez
+Réka Juhász, Nathan Lane, Emily Oehlsen, & Verónica C. Pérez

 Since the 18th century, policymakers have debated the merits of industrial policy (IP).
 Yet, economists lack measures and data on its use.
 We provide a new approach to measuring industrial policy from text and study its global patterns.
 We create an automated classification algorithm and categorize policies from a global database of commercial policy descriptions, 2009—2020.
 By quantifying policy at the country, industry, and year levels, we provide a first disaggregate analysis of international industrial policies.
 We highlight four findings.
 First, IP is common (25% of policies in our database) and has expanded since 2010.
 Second, instead of blunt tariffs, IP is granular and technocratic.
 Countries tend to use subsidies and export promotion measures, often targeted at individual firms.
 Third, the countries engaged most in IP tend to be wealthier (top income quintile) liberal democracies.
 In our data, IP is rarer among the poorest nations (bottom quintile).
 Fourth, IP is targeted toward a subset of industries and is highly correlated with an industry’s revealed comparative advantage.
 Our approach to measuring industrial policy shows that contemporary practice is likely much different from the past.